Buffalo Bulls football: Broadcasting

 WWKB acquired the broadcast rights to Bulls games for the 2014 season.
 Former WIVB-TV sports anchor Paul Peck on play-by-play and former Navy quarterback Jim Kubiak on color commentary are expected to return.
 The Bulls previously aired their games on WHLD (2013), WECK (2008–12) and WGR.

 A separate feed is available from the student Part 15 radio station, WRUB.

 As a member of the Mid-American Conference, ESPN Inc. holds television rights to UB Bulls games.
 They are typically only broadcast online via ESPN3, with local radio personality Sal Capaccio on play-by-play, with some games sub-leased to American Sports Network's Buffalo affiliate, WNYO-TV.

 All-time vs. MAC teams

-Results through the 2019–20 college football season.

-This table includes all MAC games from 1999, the year the Bulls joined the Mid-American Conference.
+This table includes all MAC games from the 1999 NCAA Division I-A football season, the year the Bulls joined the Mid-American Conference, through the 2022 NCAA Division I FBS football season.

 Future non-conference opponents

-Announced schedules as of February 2, 2023.
+Announced schedules as of August 21, 2025.